 3. Interest rate risk:

 BlockFi interest rate fluctuates with time, and this is dependent upon many conditions.
-For example, if another competitor offers more favorable rate, and trust, the borrower might use the other platform.
+For example, if another competitor offers a more favorable rate and trust, the borrower might use the other platform.
 However, so far their rate is competitive and has not been a problem.
-However, based on market supply and demand, the interest rate, and borrow rate fluctuates every month or so.
+However, based on market supply and demand, the interest rate, and borrow rate fluctuate every month or so.

-If you understand the counterparty risk you are exposing yourself with lending, then BlockFi or similar platform is for you to earn extra from your idle crypto holding.
+If you understand the counterparty risk you are exposing yourself with lending, then BlockFi or similar platform is for you to earn extra from your ideal crypto holding.